Credits: Vox España / Wikimedia Commons — CC0 (public domain).

 The technical detail has obvious political effects, without needing to draw prophecy.

-Without provisional enforcement, ineligibility, if pronounced, would apply only once the decision becomes final.
-A decision can still be contested after appeal: a cassation appeal is possible.
-The Court of Cassation does not rehear facts; it checks whether the law was correctly applied and whether procedure was respected.
+Without provisional enforcement, ineligibility, if pronounced, would apply only once the decision is final.
+A decision can still be contested after appeal: a cassation appeal (pourvoi en cassation) remains possible.
+The Court of Cassation does not re-decide the facts; it checks whether the law was correctly applied and whether procedure was respected.

-Put another way: an ineligibility without immediate application theoretically leaves a margin of time.
-That margin depends on the calendar.
+Put another way: an ineligibility without immediate application theoretically leaves some breathing room.
+That margin depends on the timetable.
 The appeal ruling is expected before summer 2026 or in summer 2026 depending on reports.
-If a cassation appeal were then filed, proceedings could continue beyond the political deadline.
+If a cassation appeal followed, the procedure could continue beyond the political deadline.

 Conversely, if the court decided to attach provisional enforcement to the ineligibility, the effect would be immediate.
-And that, regardless of cassation.
-It’s one of the case’s keys.
+And this would hold regardless of a cassation appeal.
+It is one of the case’s keys.

-The Case Of MEP Assistants: Exactly What Are We Talking About?
+The MEP Assistants Case: What Exactly Are We Talking About?

 The file goes back far.
-The facts discussed cover a period from 2004 to 2016.
-The prosecution describes a mechanism where parliamentary assistants paid by the European Parliament would have worked partly for the party.
-They would not have devoted all their time exclusively to the work of European representatives.
+The facts at issue cover a period from 2004 to 2016.
+The prosecution describes a mechanism where parliamentary assistants paid by the European Parliament would have partially worked for the party.
+They would not have devoted all their time exclusively to the activities of European elected officials.

-That is the heart of the controversy.
+The heart of the controversy is there.
 In Brussels and Strasbourg, MEPs have budgets intended to pay staff.
-Justice questions the boundary: when does assistance to an elected official become partisan work?
-This raises the question of an irregular use of European public funds.
+Justice is questioning the boundary: when does assistance to an elected official become partisan work?
+This raises the issue of irregular use of European public funds.

-The prosecution supports the existence of an organized and sustained system.
-The defense disputes the idea of a centralized system and argues about the criminal qualification of the practices.
-It emphasizes the reality of political missions in a broader sense.
+The prosecution argues for the existence of an organized and lasting scheme.
+The defense contests the idea of a centralized system and disputes the criminal qualification of the practices.
+It emphasizes the reality of political missions in a broad sense.

-Court Of Appeal: Key Chronology Of The Le Pen Case
+Court Of Appeal: Key Timeline In The Le Pen Case

-To understand the stakes, dates must be laid out.
+To understand the stake, dates must be set.
 They form a corridor.

-- March 31, 2025: first-instance judgment, with a 5-year ineligibility sentence accompanied by immediate enforcement, and additional penalties (prison and fine) reported by several accounts.
+- March 31, 2025: first-instance judgment, with a 5-year ineligibility sentence coupled with immediate enforcement, and complementary penalties (prison and fine) recalled by several reports.

 - September 8, 2025: the Court of Appeal sets the schedule for the appeal trial.